JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 [VVD Viewer](https://github.com/JaneliaSciComp/VVDViewer) is an open-source interactive rendering tool for light microscopy data visualization and analysis.
 We have developed VVD Viewer to allow user-guided, semi-automatic neuron segmentation of large ExLLSM image volumes.

+Image volumes stored as N5 files can be dragged directy into VVD Viewer and visualized.
+However, segmentation has not been optimized for these file types.
+Instead, it is recommended that VVD pyramid files are used for ExLLSM analysis.

 ExLLSM image volumes are first [converted to VVD Viewer pyramid files](./ImageProcessing.md).
-Neurons and are then semi-automatically segmented in VVD Viewer and saved as a TIFF series.
+Neurons are then semi-automatically segmented in VVD Viewer and saved as a TIFF series.
 A postprocessing workflow is required to convert the TIFF series to the final neuron mask used to [analyze connectivity](./SynapsePrediction.md).
-These postprocessing steps include pixel intensity thresholding, 3D component connecting, N5 component analysis, voxel shape conversion, and component size filtering.
-Each step is described in [Image Processing](./ImageProcessing.md) and we have generated a [Post VVD Neuron Segmentation Processing Workflow](./ImageProcessing.md#post-vvd-neuron-segmentation-processingworkflow) to run the entire postprocessing pipeline in sequence.
+These postprocessing steps include pixel intensity thresholding, 3D component connecting, voxel shape conversion, N5 component analysis, and component size filtering.
+Each of these post VVD segmentation steps is described in [Image Processing](./ImageProcessing.md) and we have generated a [Post VVD Neuron Segmentation Processing Workflow](./ImageProcessing.md#post-vvd-neuron-segmentation-processingworkflow) to run the entire postprocessing pipeline in sequence.

+Recommended VVD Viewer settings, basic controls, and segmentation protocols are documented here.

+VVD Viewer recommended settings for ExLLSM data
+Basic VVD Viewer controls
+Manual and Semi-automatic ExLLSM image segmentation Editing and saving semi-automatically generated segmentation results

+### VVD Viewer recommended settings

+Upon starting VVD Viewer for the first time, click the Settings box at the top of the window.
+In the Project panel, it is recommended that Paint History be set to 1 or 2.
+This allows actions to be undone which can, of course, be very helpful.
+If the system allows, in the Rendering panel, Enable Micro Blending and set Mesh Transparency Quality to 10.
+In the Performance panel, Enable streaming for large datasets.
+Set the Graphics Memory to the correct value based on your system.
+Set a Large Data Size of 1000 MB, Brick Size of 512, and Response Time of 100  ms. Set the Buffer Size as high as possible based on your system.
+The Rendering and Performance settings may require testing to find the optimal values for your system.
+Try reducing the values if rendering is slow.
+The Variable Sample Rate options in Performance may also be helpful.
+To save Settings, close VVD Viewer and repoen.
+The updated settings should now be present.

-### VVD Viewer settings and basic controls
+### VVD Viewer basic controls

 | Task       | Description                                                                           |
 |------------|---------------------------------------------------------------------------------------|